erinfry6/AncGeneExpReconstructionBT/README.md

 #################################################################################

-Run the scripts in the following order.
-***The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home directory
+_*The top of each script (all .sh and .R files) must be modified to contain the proper directory path for the home director_

-1) run_MCMC.sh - Run the MCMC chain under the four evolutionary rate parameter models relavent to gene expression.
+1) run_MCMC.sh _Run the MCMC chain under the four evolutionary rate parameter models relavent to gene expression._

-   ./run_MCMC.sh Expression_Data.txt SampleTree.tree 4 2
+   `./run_MCMC.sh Expression_Data.txt SampleTree.tree 4 2`

 Expression_Data.txt is a tab delimited .txt file containing expression data formatted according to the BayesTraits Manual.
 SampleTree.tree is an ultrametric nexus formatted phylogeny with branch distances formatted according to the BayesTraits Manual.